Bad Bunny is on tour: here’s where you can see him and how to get tickets

-The superstar, who was the most streamed artist on Spotify in 2020 and 2021, will be playing shows across North, Central and South America in 2022.
+The Reggaeton superstar, who was the most streamed artist on Spotify in 2020 and 2021, will be playing shows across North, Central and South America throughout the summer and autumn.

-Bad Bunny, who’s real name is Benito Antonio Martínez Ocasio, began the World’s Hottest Hours in his native Puerto Rico and is now playing venues across the United States.
+Bad Bunny, real name is Benito Antonio Martínez Ocasio, began the World’s Hottest Tour in his native Puerto Rico and is now playing venues across the United States.

 Most Popular